-- The assets and deferred outflows of the Town of Trent Woods exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$7,460,488 (net position). - The Town's total net position increased by \$187,875, due to an increase in the governmental activities net position. - As of the close of the current fiscal year, the Town of Trent Woods' governmental funds reported ending fund balances of \$2,977,986, with a net decrease of \$125,526 in fund balance.
-Approximately 18.4 percent of this total amount, or \$547,990, is non-spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$1,428,760, or 72.0 percent of total general fund expenditures for the fiscal year.
+- The assets and deferred outflows of the Town of Trent Woods exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$7,785,997 (net position). - The Town's total net position increased by \$325,509, due to an increase in the governmental activities net position. - As of the close of the current fiscal year, the Town of Trent Woods' governmental funds reported ending fund balances of \$2,309,974, with a net decrease of \$668,012 in fund balance.
+Approximately 24.33 percent of this total amount, or \$562,076, is non-spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$1,260,193, or 49.79 percent of total general fund expenditures for the fiscal year. - During the fiscal year, the Town implemented GASB Statement No. 84, Fiduciary Activities.
+The implementation of this standard resulted in the creation of a new Fines and Forfeitures Special Revenue Fund.
+The fines and forfeitures activity were previously accounted for in a fiduciary agency fund.